TVMonaco

-TVMonaco (TVM/TVMO (Note: Usually referred to as "TVM", however goes by "TVMO" within the EBU to avoid confusion with TVM in Malta.)) is the state-owned television station in Monaco, that launched on 1 September 2023.
+TVMonaco (TVM/TVMO (Note: Usually referred to as "TVM", however goes by "TVMO" within the EBU to avoid confusion with Television Malta.)) is the state-owned television station in Monaco, that launched on 1 September 2023.
 It broadcasts a range of programmes, including news, talk shows, and documentaries, designed to showcase and promote Monégasque culture.

 History

 The idea of a national Monégasque public channel emerged in the principality in 2021, with the aim of recovering Monaco's international communications, after RMC moved to Paris in 2002 and the 100% acquisition of TMC by the TF1 Group in June 2016.

 Initially named Monte-Carlo Riviera TV, it was originally planned to launch in late 2022, however, it was delayed to the third quarter of 2023.
 On 23 March 2023, a new name and launch date were announced for the channel.
 The channel was renamed TVMonaco and officially launched on 1 September 2023.
 In December 2021, MCR/TVMonaco joined TV5Monde.
 The name TVMonaco was announced in March 2023.